- Garden / Landscaping / Patio — 253

 by Guest on Oct 4, 2017

-During spring our lawn begins to start receiving more sunshine due to the longer days which results in the grass growing more quickly than previous months.
+During spring our lawn begins to start receiving more sunshine due to the longer days which results in the grass growing more quickly than in previous months.
 Taking care of the lawn at this time determines how good the lawn will look throughout the year.
-Due to the fast growth patterns, the lawn needs regular moss-killing, weeding, top-dressing, watering and mowing to maintain it.
-This is also the time to over seed in areas that are sparsely covered by grass.
+Due to the fast growth patterns, the lawn needs regular moss-killing, weeding, top-dressing, watering, and mowing to maintain it.
+This is also the time to overseed in areas that are sparsely covered by grass.

-Lawn clean-up – It is very important to first of all clean the lawn of any, leaves, twigs and other debris may have accumulated and covered the lawn during the previous months.
+Lawn clean-up – It is very important to first clean the lawn of any, leaves, twigs, and other debris that may have accumulated and covered the lawn during the previous months.
 The clean-up has to be done before any other activity on the lawn.

-Servicing the equipment – Mower blades have to be sharp in order to ensure that the grass-cuts are clean.
-Blunt blades will lead to uneven edges and a discoloured lawn which is prone to pathogens.
+Servicing the equipment – Mower blades have to be sharp to ensure that the grass cuts are clean.
+Blunt blades will lead to uneven edges and a discolored lawn that is prone to pathogens.
 It also a good idea to get your lawnmower serviced to ensure smooth operation.

 After the preparation the following maintenance should be performed: